 Panettone fills the shelves in Cape Town.
 It’s one of the most famous Italian Christmas cakes, a ‘sweet bread’ originally from Milan.
 Panettone is a delicious treat and its handy box packaging makes it great to take on a picnic.

-All kinds of Christmas Cookies are traditionally homemade in Germany but you will find them in Cape Town shops together with the German Christmas Cake ‘Stollen’.
+All kinds of Christmas Cookies are traditionally homemade in Germany but you will find them in Cape Town shops.
+And don’t forget the German Christmas Cake ‘Stollen’.
 This is a sugar-coated fruit bread that is served in slices and can be spread with butter or eaten as is.

 The day that people took boxes of presents to others, on Boxing Day, is known as Family Day in South Africa.
 It’s a day when the Braai (the BBQ) is lit, while the children are busy with their new toys and the adults can enjoy a relaxed kitchen free day by the pool.

 No visit to Cape Town would be complete without a sun-downer cruise.
-Fun and excitement for the whole family, the cruises depart from the Waterfront at regular times during the day, not only at sunset.
+The cruises depart from the Waterfront at regular times during the day, not only at sunset.
 Choose from a luxury yacht, a spacious catamaran, a harbour taxi or an authentic pirate’s ship.